Beer-Sheva and the Negev

 The past few years have seen a massive transformation in the city that has resulted in the building of numerous cultural centers, parks, and sporting venues.
 Within walking distance or a short bus ride from campus, students can visit venues such as the Carasso Science Park (Israel’s largest science park), Negev Zoo, Beer-Sheva Ring Trail (an ideal destination for runners, bikers, and hikers), and the Beer-Sheva River Park, a 1,280 acre metropolitan park that will emphasize the protection of the Beer-Sheva River and conservation of the region’s unique ecosystem.

 An internationally renowned chamber orchestra (The Israel Sinfonietta Beer-Sheva), local theaters (The Beer-Sheva Theater and Fringe Theater), art museums (The Negev Museum of Art, Center for the Arts, the Artist’s House in the Negev, and the Ethiopian Arts Workshop), and dance company (Kamea Dance Company) highlight just some of the artistic contributions made by Beer-Sheva residents.
 In addition, shopping malls (including one of the largest in the Middle East), movie theaters, cafes, restaurants, pubs, and dance clubs abound in the city.
+In fact, so much is happening in the city that the Jewish National Fund focused an entire issue of their newsletter on Southern Israel, including one article entitled, “The Tel Aviv Experience Replicated in Be’er Sheva.”
 Together with on-campus events organized by BGU students, participants in the OSP will never be lacking in something to do.

 Israel’s largest cities, Tel Aviv and Jerusalem, are easily accessible from Beer-Sheva.
 The Israel Railways intercity rail station is across the street from the dorms and only a three minute walk from the main BGU campus.
 It provides modern high-speed train service between Beer-Sheva and Tel Aviv in under an hour, with service continuing to Haifa and the north.
 Jerusalem is only an hour and a half ride away by taxi or bus, which depart right from the main campus.
 Eilat, Israel’s southernmost city and international tourist destination on the Red Sea, is only a bus ride away.